Your best blog post ideas are hidden in plain sight

 The snowball effect makes blogging even easier

-Once you start writing blog posts inspired by your customers’ questions, it snowballs.
+It snowballs once you start writing blog posts inspired by your customers’ questions.
 One article spawns two more because you touch on sub-topics that are related.
 It all happens naturally without effort.
 You’re rolling.

 Sometimes the problem being addressed by your content is simply to help bridge a knowledge gap.
 You may need to bring a customer or prospect up to speed on a concept so that they understand the value of your offer, service, or product.

 You may need to educate your prospect so that they are more prepared on their end and ready to hire you.
-For example, oftentimes homeowners who want to do large renovations approach contractors before having architectural drawings drafted.
+For example, homeowners who often want to do extensive renovations approach contractors before having architectural drawings drafted.
 You would be surprised at how many homeowners don’t know you need blueprints for a larger project like an addition.

 Imagine if you could just get your educational content in front of the people that need to see it before they contact you, or if you could get them to see your content immediately after they contact you.
 You can.
 It’s part of content marketing.

-Visitors enter your business website through Google searches and land on your article before they even know who you are or what your business is about.
+Visitors enter your business website through Google searches and land on your article before knowing who you are or what your business is about.
 A blog post can also be considered a landing page.

-Did you know that leads can also be nurtured with blog content after a prospect contacts you?
+Did you know that blog content can also nurture leads after a prospect contacts you?

 This is why educational content can be so important for lead generation and the sales process.
 Stay with me on the sales process angle because I’m going to give a video walkthrough example a little later.